Men Who Marry More than 20 Years Younger: What’s it about?

 Such men may often gravitate towards, and in a sense, rope in women who are young and might lack the exposure and foresight an older woman would possess.
 This allows them to be romantically engaged with women who might never have given them a second thought had they been closer to the same age.

-Love Really Has no Limits
+Love Has No Limits

 Making Sure You’re Doing the Right Thing

-If you’re located in Palo Alto, feel free to schedule an appointment with us.
+Premarital counseling, couple therapy, or counseling in general is always helpful in such instances.
+If you’re located in Palo Alto, schedule an appointment with us.
 Remember, if that relationship is healthy and meant to be, it will!

 1. Cindy Peterson says: